Did you know that lead can be really dangerous for your children? Not only that, but lead exposure is not just from old water pipes!

 If you look carefully, you might notice something interesting.
 The seller (or lessor) is required by law to disclose if they know there is lead paint, but these is no option for them to say there is not lead paint.
 Instead, there’s only an “I don’t know (insert emoji shrug here)” option.

-Of course, that means it’s in the best interest of the seller/lessor to just never test for lead.
-That way, they aren’t stuck having to tell everyone what they found.
+Of course, that means it’s in the best financial interest of the seller/lessor to just never test for lead.
+That way, they can simply ignore the problem.
+Don’t ask, don’t tell.

 Recap of how to keep your family safe from lead contamination